Greatest Hits:: Tempest: Bad News

 This is a celebration for fans of Hanbin.
 It really is.
 I'm assuming most of his early fans came from his time on I-Land, but they're all very excited to see him still smiling and still happy despite everything.
 And I'm really happy for him too in that regard.
 The whole group looks like they're having such a fun time.
 It's also cute that they all got a chance to ending fairy.

 They're adorable.
 Look at them.
 They're having so much fun.
 And I'm hearing some tell-tale signs of live vocals in occasional breathiness, breathing, and not quite hitting every note, which makes me very excited!
+There are also cute little woops periodically, which is so genuinely endearing.
 Plus, they've got that freshly debuted, bright concept glow radiating off them.

 And also, because I really like this version because it's the pure choreography without fluff or fancy camera angles or exaggeration, this is the dance practice version.
 It's almost like getting to see it live and in person, on the internet, and somehow this version without getting the close-ups, makes the whole group even cuter.
 They're adorable, and this choreography does not look particularly easy.
 It's genuinely mesmerizing watching the different parts and members move and shift and change positions.